sisong/HDiffPatch/README.md

               hpatchz run by: -m oldFile diffFile outNewFile BsDiff4.3 with bzip2 and all data in memory;
-          (NOTE: when compiling BsDiff4.3-x64, suffix string index type int64 changed to int32, faster and memroy requires to be halved!)
+          (NOTE: when compiling BsDiff4.3-x64, suffix string index type int64 changed to int32, faster and memory requires to be halved!)
 =======================================================================================================
          Program               Uncompressed Compressed Compressed  BsDiff             hdiffz (newVersion<--oldVersion)           (tar)     (bzip2)    (lzma)    (bzip2)    (bzip2   lzma     zlib)